- CERT Coordination Center

 - Build Security In

-Collection of software assurance and security information to help software developers, architects, and security practitioners create secure systems
+BSI provides a collection of software assurance and security information to help software developers, architects, and security practitioners create secure systems.

 - Information Sharing Specifications